FAQ /

 What’s that?
 No. You’ve never heard of them so there’s no reason to say the name.
 No, really.
 You haven’t.
 Okay, they were called Pollen.
 See?
 You never heard of them.
 Moving on… Instead of picking a screen printer from the seemingly endless supply of people whose products looked to be printed on back porches with little clue of how to do it properly, he decided to BECOME one of those people on their back porches with little clue of how to do it properly.
 But unlike the others… More!

 Great question.
 The answer is no. We will likely use it for a night on the town with some randos we pick up under the bridge just to make things a bit unpredictable.
-Gotta keep things interesting.
 From there, your guess is as good as mine.
 All I know is that someone’s ending up minus at least one digit or an eye.
-It’s not fun & games until someone loses an eye, we always say.

 Direct-to-garment digital printers are essentially high-end, specialized Giclée (a fancy way of saying ‘ink jet’) printers that print directly onto apparel.
 The advantage for t-shirt shops is that there is relatively little set-up time compared to screen printing.
 The disadvantage is that it takes a relatively long time to actually print the image compared to screen printing.
 While a DTG digital print may take 10 minutes to set up, one screen printed order can easily take 6 hours for set-up, including color separation, film printing, screen exposing & developing, color registration, and test printing.
 But once it’s set up, screen printing can output a shirt every few seconds.
 Digital prints never get any more efficient, so the price doesn’t drop much as you increase the quantity.
 Screen printing is still the most commonly used method for printing apparel but DTG is coming up fast.
 At its core, screen printing’s simply pushing ink through a screen mesh one color at a time.
 The simplicity of the process is exactly what makes it so difficult to control.
 So almost anyone can cram ink through a screen, but very few can do it well and do it consistently.